Swim lessons

 The Cannonball Swim Skill Progression

-The Cannonball Swim Skill Progression is the academy’s structured way of teaching swimmers communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics.
-It helps families understand that learning to swim develops through steady skill-building, not a single lesson or fixed timeline.
+The Cannonball Swim Skill Progression is the academy’s repeatable teaching framework for building safer, more confident swimming ability.
+It centers on communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics.

 Learn More

-Layered Water Safety and Drowning Prevention
+Layered Water Safety and Drowning Prevention Education

 Learn More